The 2018 Best Mac Cleaner Software (and why you need one)

 And sure enough, after installation, after two clicks it had freed up almost ten gigabytes of assorted detritus off of our SSD.

-This Smart Clean-Up is very efficient.
-It quickly scans your Mac, then shows you files that are safe to be removed.
 In our MacBook Air, it found 35.88GB of files ready for cleanup.

-Deep Cleaning includes six sub-parts that enable you to detect and remove specific types of unneeded files.
+The Cleaning includes six sub-parts that enable you to detect and remove specific types of unneeded files.

 - System Junk: removes user and system logs and caches, unneeded OS X localization files, the PowerPC code of universal binaries, and unused language files.
 Dashboard now shows stored data types for APFS volumes.